Fixed Star Kerb (Salm)

 Kerb Astrology

-Fixed star Kerb portends an indirect danger, as from a jilted lover.
-[2]
+Kerb portends an indirect danger, as from a jilted lover.
+[4]

 Constellation Pegasus

-Constellation Pegasus the Flying Horse gives ambition, vanity, intuition, enthusiasm, caprice, and bad judgment.
-It prevails against the diseases of horses and preserves horsemen in battle.
+According to Ptolemy the bright stars are like Mars and Mercury.
+The constellation gives ambition, vanity, intuition, enthusiasm, caprice and bad judgment.
+It prevails against the diseases of horses and preserves horse riders in battle.
+[6]

 The constellation portends events concerning ships and the ocean and also changes in the weather.
 In medieval times it was said to indicate vain individuals with a great deal of ambition but very poor judgment.
 [4]